mailmandan/multi-agent-hack/README.md

 3. The user deploying the template must have permission to create resources and resource groups.
 4. Ability to provision Azure Container Application, Azure OpenAI and Azure Cosmos DB resources.

+To start this hackathon, please follow the guidelines starting from Lab 0 throguh Lab 3, or automatically jump to the Lab 2 for implementation of the Multi Agent Accelerator

 ## Challenges
 Challenge 0: **[Deployment of Resources in Azure](Challenge0/readme.md)**